JonathanAldrich/jonathanaldrich.github.io/_posts/2017-12-28-how-much-do-professors-work-and-how-do-they-spend-their-time-a-personal-perspective.md

 How Much Do Professors Work, and How Do They Spend Their Time?
 A Personal Perspective
 =====================================================================================

-Recently, I heard that among the Software Engineering Ph.D. students at CMU, there is an impression that 'The parameter "required effort to be above average in my profession" has annoyingly high values for tenure-track jobs.
-Committing to this level of effort for decades seems to be a major deterrent' for students going into academia.
+Recently, I heard that among the Software Engineering Ph.D. students at CMU, there is an impression that "The parameter 'required effort to be above average in my profession' has annoyingly high values for tenure-track jobs.
+Committing to this level of effort for decades seems to be a major deterrent" for students going into academia.

 This concern is justified in the sense that I think a lot of professors do put in a lot of hours.
 But I don't think it's correct to conclude that this is either universal or necessary.
 A particularly good article on this issue was written by Radhika Nagpal at Harvard: